rackerlabs/technical-blog/content/blog/2020/2020-12-28-deep-dive-on-amazon-aurora/index.md

 ### Why are organizations using Amazon Aurora?

-Following are just some of the benefits of using Amazon Aurora:
+The following list are just some of the benefits of using Amazon Aurora:

 - Easy to use, and more efficient
 - Highly available simplified storage management